synthetos/g2/README.md

   - Removed `{ml:...}` Minimum line segment hidden parameter
   - Removed `{ma:...}` Minimum arc segment hidden parameter
   - Removed `{ms:...}` Minimum segment time hidden parameter
+  - Exception reports now provide more information about the nature and location of the exception
   - Removed code for embedded tests.
 These were a holdover from the TinyGv8 codebase and were not functional in g2.
 The code is now removed from the project.